govuk-one-login/txma-ticf-integration/scripts/debug/README.md

 ## Notes

 - Edit `events/<lambdaName>.json` to change the input event
+- **Role Assumption**: The debug script attempts to assume the Lambda execution role for realistic permissions.
+This works for developers with the `AdministratorAccessPermission` SSO role in the dev environment.
+If role assumption fails, the script continues with your current credentials but may encounter permission issues.
 - The `initiateDataRequest` handler validates the Zendesk webhook signature — expect a 400 response locally unless `ZENDESK_WEBHOOK_SECRET_KEY` is set correctly in `env-vars.json`
 - The `initiateAthenaQuery` handler reads the raw `zendeskId` directly from `Records[0].body` — the event body is a plain string, not a JSON object
 - The `dataReadyForQuery` and `sendQueryResultsNotification` handlers expect EventBridge events, not SQS events